njamesgeorge1223/Pewlett-Hackard-Homicide-Investigation-with-SQL-Queries/README.md

 •	The most common job title is Staff and the least common is Manager.

-•	Although many employees share common first or last names, the percent of employees with a distinct first and last name is 93.1%.
+•	While many employees share common first or last names, the percent of employees with a distinct first and last name is 93.1%.

 To derive a short list of suspects I start with broad queries and work my way down to narrow ones.
 This is the list of my initial five questions to the Postgres Database and the results.